 But after a short while, Winston and Julia are arrested by the thought police.
 It turns out that they have been closely monitoring Winston even before he began his journal; and they know all about the affair between Winston and Julia.
 The pair are separated, and while imprisoned in the Ministry of Love, Winston discovers that O’Brien is a member of the thought police.
 Winston then undergoes a regime of physical and mental torture.
 His anti-government thoughts and beliefs are systematically stripped from him.

 Nineteen Eighty Four paints an extremely grim picture of a successful authoritarian regime.
 The state surveillance is so successful that resistance is essentially futile.
 Surveillance is accomplished not only by the ubiquitous telescreens, but children are also recruited to spy on their parents and relatives.
-Orwell maintained that “By comparison with that existing today, all the tyrannies of the past were half-hearted and inefficient.”
+Orwell maintained that “By comparison with that existing today [in 1984], all the tyrannies of the past were half-hearted and inefficient.”

 When O’Brien is torturing Smith, he tells Smith that the bureaucracy is creating “The exact opposite of the stupid hedonistic Utopias that the old reformers imagined … The old civilizations claimed that they were founded on love and justice.
 Ours is founded upon hatred.
 In our world there will be no emotions except fear, rage, triumph and self-abasement.
 Everything else we shall destroy.”
 Furthermore, O’Brien maintains that although this new society will be completely stable, “The espionage, the betrayals, the tortures, the executions, the disappearances will never cease.
 It will be a world of terror as much as a world of triumph.”